QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Use Google Forms with Google Sheets/Use Google Forms with Google Sheets.md

 ## Solution [here]()

-1. To open Google Drive, click [here](https://drive.google.com)

-2. In the left panel, click **+ New**, and then click **Google Forms** > **Blank form**.
+1. In the left panel, click **+ New**, and then click **Google Forms** > **Blank form**.

-3. A new web page containing a blank Google Form should open.
+2. A new web page containing a blank Google Form should open.

-4. To name the form, in the upper-left corner, click **Untitled form**, and type **On the Rise Bakery Survey**
+3. To name the form, in the upper-left corner, click **Untitled form**, and type **On the Rise Bakery Survey**

-5. In the top pane, click **Responses**.
+4. In the top pane, click **Responses**.

-6. On the **Responses** tab, in the upper-right, click **Link to Sheets**.
+5. On the **Responses** tab, in the upper-right, click **Link to Sheets**.

-7. In the **Select response destination** dialog, accept the default for **Create a new spreadsheet**, and click **Create**.
+6. In the **Select response destination** dialog, accept the default for **Create a new spreadsheet**, and click **Create**.

 >A new spreadsheet with the filename On the Rise Bakery Survey (Responses) should open.

 * Download **File** from [here](https://docs.google.com/spreadsheets/d/16tCqBtOGHHF_db3BiXWQYdpMkjq2VMWD/export?&format=xlsx)

-8. At the top, click File > Import.
+7. At the top, click File > Import.

-9. The Import file dialog opens.
+8. The Import file dialog opens.

-10. Click the Upload tab.
+9. Click the Upload tab.

-11. To upload the file, drag the file from step 1 into the upload window or select the file from your device.
+10. To upload the file, drag the file from step 1 into the upload window or select the file from your device.

-12. In the Import location dropdown, select Replace spreadsheet, and then click Import data.
+11. In the Import location dropdown, select Replace spreadsheet, and then click Import data.

 ### Congratulations 🎉 for completing the Lab !